Hasini-Weeraddana/TravelApp_using_AndroidStudio/README.md

 + Android Studio: Integrated development environment for Android development.
 + Java: Programming languages used for app development.
 + XML: Used for designing UI layouts.
++ SQLite: Database management system used for local storage.